On-line approach to off-line coloring problems on graphs with geometric representations: Rectangle and subtree overlap graphs

 We also define an on-line game $\gamIOV_3(k)$, a variant of $\gamIOV(k)$ in which Algorithm is required to produce a triangle-free coloring instead of a proper coloring.
 The rules for Presenter's moves are the same in $\gamIOV(k)$ and $\gamIOV_3(k)$, and therefore the classes of game graphs of $\gamIOV(k)$ and $\gamIOV_3(k)$ are also the same.

 Now, we introduce the on-line game corresponding to clean subtree overlap graphs.
 Let $G$ be a clean subtree overlap graph with a clean overlap model $x\mapsto S_x$ by subtrees of a tree $T$.
 To avoid confusion with vertices of $G$, we call vertices of $T$ \emph{nodes}.
 We make $T$ a rooted tree by choosing an arbitrary node $r$ as the root.
+We can assume without loss of generality that $r$ belongs to none of the subtrees $S_x$, as a node with this property can always be added to $T$.
 For every $x\in V(G)$, we define $r_x$ to be the unique node of $S_x$ that is closest to $r$ in $T$.
 We call the nodes $r_x$ \emph{subtree roots}.
-Adding some new nodes to $T$ and to some of the subtrees $S_x$ if necessary, we can assume without loss of generality that all subtree roots are pairwise distinct.
+If several subtrees $S_{x_0},\ldots,S_{x_m}$ with $S_{x_i}\not\supset S_{x_j}$ for $i<j$ (without loss of generality) have common subtree root $p=r_{x_0}=\cdots=r_{x_m}$, then the following transformation preserves overlaps and proper inclusions between the subtrees, thus keeping $x\mapsto S_x$ a clean overlap model of $G$: \begin{itemize} \item replace the edge $pq$ by a path $pp_1\cdots p_mq$, where $q$ is the other end of the tree edge at $p$ going towards $r$ and $p_1,\ldots,p_m$ are new nodes, \item add $p_1,\ldots,p_m$ to every subtree containing both $p$ and $q$, \item for $1\leq i\leq m$, add $p_1,\ldots,p_i$ to $S_{x_i}$ and let $r_{x_i}=p_i$. \end{itemize} Applying this transformation repeatedly if necessary, we can assume without loss of generality that all the subtree roots are pairwise distinct.
 We construct a rooted forest $F$ on $V(G)$ as follows.
 A vertex $x\in V(G)$ is a root of $F$ if the path from $r$ to $r_x$ in $T$ contains no subtree roots other than $r_x$.
 Otherwise, the parent of $x$ in $F$ is the vertex $y\in V(G)$ such that $r_y$ is the last subtree root before $r_x$ on the path from $r$ to $r_x$ in $T$.